2022 Iowa Secretary of Agriculture election

 The 2022 Iowa Secretary of Agriculture election was held on November 8, 2022, to elect the Secretary of Agriculture of Iowa, concurrently with elections to the United States Senate, U.S. House of Representatives, governor, and other state and local elections.
 Primary elections were held on June 7, 2022.

 Incumbent Republican agriculture secretary Mike Naig won re-election to a second full term in office against Polk County commissioner John Norwood in a landslide.
-Naig was the only statewide Republican in 2022 to win Linn County, which contains Cedar Rapids.
+Naig received the highest percentage of the vote of any Republican statewide candidate in 2022, and was the only statewide Republican in 2022 to win Linn County, which contains Cedar Rapids.